 - maximize cooperative and coordinated efforts among utilities, HHS, grantees and organizations serving low-income persons.

 Our overall goal is to expand and enhance information exchange on low-income energy issues with the national low-income energy network.
 We will strive to make this service as timely and informative as possible, but we need your input.
 We encourage you to contact us at with comments, suggestions, and questions.
-Please email Kay Joslin or Sherry Vogel or telephone (406) 494-8662.
+Please email Kay Joslin, Sherry Vogel or Travis McAdam or telephone (406) 494-8662.

 Information you won't find here